aycangulez/fn-arg-validator/README.md

 }
 ```

+### Object Property and Type Checks

-fn-arg-validator can also be used to check if an object has the specified properties and those properties have the correct types.
+fn-arg-validator can be used to check if an object has the specified properties and those properties have the correct types.

 ```js
 const userObjectProps = { firstName: is.string, lastName: is.string, birthDate: is.date };